darrenburgess/Accounts-Modular-User-Accounts-Management-for-FileMaker/README.md

 	* The module does not care about your creation/modification account and timestamp fields or your ID.
 You do not need to rename them.
 2. Add an table occurance for the Account table to your master file if the master file is not your data file.
 	* Add a external file reference to your data file if needed.
-	* Name the table occurance 'Account'
+	* Name the table occurrence 'Account'
 3. In the Master file create (or rename) a layout called 'Account'.
+	* Base the layout on the 'Account' table occurrence
 	* This will be the utility layout used to create and delete account records.
 	* You can rename it to conform to your naming conventions later.
-	* ???redundant???
-Make sure it has all the fields in the Account table on it.
 4. Copy and paste the GLOBAL table in the module file to your master file.
-	* If you already have a GLOBAL table in master, rename the primary TO for this table to GLOBAL, and just copy the fields found in the GLOBAL table.
+	* If you already had a globals table, copy and paste the fields in the module GLOBAL table to your table.
+This includes global fields, a constant, and a container field for the launcher file.
 	* You can rename the TO back to your conventions later.
 	* Alternatively, you can create another TO instance of your interface/global table and call it GLOBAL.
-	* If you already had a globals table, copy and paste the fields in the module GLOBAL table to your table.
-This includes global fields, a constant, and a container field for the launcher file.
 	* Create one record in the GLOBAL table.
 	* Create a table occurrance for the GLOBAL table called 'System'.
 This is in addition to the GLOBAL table occurrance.
 5. Create a layout for account management in the master file
+	* Name the layout 'AccountManagement'
 	* This will be the UI layout used to manage accounts.
 	* The TO context for this layout should be System.
-	* Create, or rename, a table occurance that will be used by a portal on this layout called 'Account'.
+6. Create a layout based on the 'System' table occurrence in the master file.
+6. In the master file, connect the System and Account table occurrences
 	* Connect the TO for the System table to the TO for the Account table using the 'X' comparative operator connecting GLOBAL::Accounts_Constant to Accounts::id

 ###Value Lists and Privilege Sets
 5. Create Value Lists
-	* Create a Value List in master file: Accounts_PrivilegeSet and add your privilege sets to the custom value list.
+	* Create a Value List in master file: 'Accounts_PrivilegeSet' and add your privilege sets to the custom value list.
 Watch your spelling!
 	* Create a Value List in master file: Accounts_Boolean with custom value of 1 and 0.
 	* Again, if you already have these value lists, rename what you have.
 6. Create Privilege Sets